Indian Forest Service 2025: Your Complete Exam Guide for Success

 Interview

-Those applicants who pass the main exam will be shortlisted for the interview when their personalities will be examined.
+Applicants who pass the main exam will be shortlisted for the interview, during which their personalities will be examined.
 The interview, which is the final stage, carries 275 marks.

 Judgment, tolerance, awareness, ethics, and many more factors are among the numerous factors considered while choosing applicants.
 The interview panel will examine the applicant’s character rather than just their knowledge.